 Ingredients

-- Chickpea flour (also known as garbanzo bean flour) - at our local farmers market it is sold under the label Gram flour.
+- Chickpea flour (also known as garbanzo bean flour).
+At our local farmers market it is sold under the label Gram flour.
+But this can easily be found at health food stores or you can make your own.

 Franklin Farms - chickpea tofu sold at Whole Foods